racklinc/Raise-of-the-Action-Hero/README.md

 Some forms of game-originated teleporting may cause the the state of mouselook to report incorrectly, making smart features to not work.
 Teleporting in this context is entering a dungeon, being a passenger in a multi-person mount or vehicle and a position change happening, or leaving a phased area.
 >To fix this, disable and enable Smart Features with either the keybinding or "/rah smart off" followed by "/rah smart on"

-SmartButtons may cause interface errors.
+SmartButtons disabled during combat
 >The intended function of the SmartButtons is to interact with interfaces such as quest NPCs, vendors, and the occasional confirmation dialog box.
-I haven't yet coded the add-on to not perform some actions to be prevented while in-combat, resulting in an illegal set of logic for in-combat to be allowed.
-To fix this, reload the UI and avoid using the SmartButtons while in combat.
+Since most of these interactions should be done outside combat, the SmartButtons is disabled in-combat.
+This is to prevent potential interface errors caused by trying to run protected functions during comabt.